 Each CI division has one or more financial staff that works closely with the headquarters office Finance Department.
-The Senior Director of Finance for the Conservation Funding Division oversees the financial and information management function for the division, which includes financial planning and modeling, preparation of financial statements and other donor reports, managing the annual external audit, budget/spending plan and revenue and cash management, and financial performance reporting for CEPF.
+The Senior Director of Finance for the Conservation Finance Division oversees the financial and information management function for the division, which includes financial planning and modeling, preparation of financial statements and other donor reports, managing CEPF external financial audits, budget/spending plan and revenue and cash management, and financial performance reporting for CEPF.
 In addition, this position is the liaison between CEPF and CI Finance and between CEPF and the financial staff of the donor partners.